backdrop-contrib/bee/API.md

 descriptors, where the keys are unique command names and the values are associative arrays, containing:
 - **description**: The translated description of the command.
 - **callback**: The name of the function that runs the command.
+Should be of the form `COMMAND_b_callback`.
 - **arguments**: (optional) An array of required arguments for the command, where the keys are argument names and the values are translated argument descriptions.
-In addition, the key `#multiple` can be used with a value specifying an argument name that accepts multiple values.
-For example, set `'#multiple' => 'modules'` to specify that the 'modules' argument accepts multiple values.
+- **multiple_argument**: (optional) The argument name that accepts multiple values.
+Note the singular form of this key - only a single argument can have multiple values.
+- **optional_arguments**: (optional) Generally, arguments are required parameters and options are optional ones, but on the rare occasion that optional argument(s) are needed, an array of argument names can be specified here.
 - **options**: (optional) An array of options for the command, where the keys are option names (these will be prepended with '--' when displayed to the user) and the values are associative arrays containing:
   - **description**: The translated option description.
   - **value**: (optional) A translated word describing the value a user needs to provide for this option.
-This will be displayed to the user underlined and in uppercase after the option name.
+This will be displayed to the user in uppercase after the option name.
 - **aliases**: (optional) An array of alternate command names.
 - **bootstrap**: (optional) The bootstrap level required to run this command.
   See `includes/globals.inc` for possible values.